-The following pages summarise the main projects or programmes that have not been included in the Draft Long Term Plan 2012-2022, but had either been included in previous plans, or were suggested by the Community.
-The main changes that have been made are in the transportation, roads and footpaths and community facilities activities.
+The following pages summarise the main projects or programmes that were not included in the Draft Long Term Plan 2012-2022, but had either been included in previous plans, or were suggested by the Community.
+The main changes that have been made are in the transportation, roads and footpaths and community facilities activities The reasons why most of the projects were not included were to keep rates increases to an affordable level and levels of debt down.

-Pages 296-299 outlines operational savings and areas where Council will increase income.
-Pages 300-317 outlines capital expenditure savings for the transportation, roads and footpaths activity.
+Pages 298-301 outlines operational savings and areas where Council will increase income.
+Pages 302-319 outlines capital expenditure savings for the transportation, roads and footpaths activity.
 Council borrows most of the money required to fund capital expenditure, therefore reductions in capital expenditure generally have a smaller impact on rates in the short term.